-- Limited Features: Their editors are not updated and there is only a limited sets of tools to use for you to created your website
+- Limited Features: Their editors are not updated and there are only limited sets of tools to use for you to create your website.

-- No ‘Blank Canvas’ option: Weebly forces to you start from a pre-designed theme in which you can’t be able to fully control, like starting from scratch.
+- No ‘Blank Canvas’ option: Weebly forces to you start from a pre-designed theme in which you can’t be able to fully control.
+It’s like starting from scratch.

 In the method of using Weebly, you can go here.